exercism/website/README.md

 This is the website component of Exercism.
 It is Ruby on Rails app, backed by various services.

-_Note: This repo is treated as an internal repo.
-That means the source code is public, but we do not accept Pull Requests and we do not officially support the app being run locally._
+**Please note: This repo is treated as an internal repo.
+That means the source code is public, but we do not accept Pull Requests and we do not officially support the app being run locally.**

 ## Setup